agCleo/GT-handbook/README.md

 The list of content types available on GoTriple is based on a subset of the [COAR list of types](https://vocabularies.coar-repositories.org/resource_types/)  (see [Annexe](#gotriple-list-of-content-types)).
 On GoTriple, **publications** are any type of text or material related to the SSH research environment, from articles or thesis, to reports or learning material.
 As for the **datasets**, they are a set of organized research data.
-In the context of GoTriple, these resources are only indexed at the level of the global collection.
+In the context of GoTriple, these resources are only indexed at the level of the collection.
 Each single file of the datasets is therefore not indexed.
+The level of collection harvestable by GoTriple will be assessed for each data source.

 ## GoTriple Requirements
 In order to have their contents collected by GoTriple, the providers essentially have to respect two requirements: providing an *access to their metadata* and providing *metadata compliant* with the platform's data model.